CrowdStrike/falconpy/samples/README.md

 + [Upload, Retrieve and then Delete a file](sample_uploads/sample_uploads.py)

 ## Suggestions
-Have a suggestion for an example you'd like to see?
+Got a suggestion for an example you'd like to see?
 Let us know by posting a message to our [discussion board](https://github.com/CrowdStrike/falconpy/discussions).

+Have an example you've developed yourself that you'd like to share?  **_Excellent!_** Please review our [contributing guidelines](https://github.com/CrowdStrike/falconpy/CONTRIBUTING.md) and then submit a pull request.